 - To make the soup: In a large pot, melt the coconut oil over medium heat.
 Add the onion, garlic, and ginger and sauté for 5 to 6 minutes, until the onion is translucent.

 - Stir in the curry paste.
 In a small bowl, whisk together some of the broth with the almond butter until smooth.
 Add the mixture to the pot, along with the carrots, sweet potatoes, salt, and remaining vegetable broth.
 Stir until combined.

 - Bring the soup to a low boil over medium-high heat and then reduce the heat to medium-low.
 Cover and simmer for 15 to 20 minutes, until the potatoes and carrots are fork-tender.

 - Ladle the soup carefully into a blender.
-You will likely have to do this in a couple of batches, depending on the size of your blender.
-With the lid slightly ajar to allow steam to escape, blend on low and slowly increase the speed until the soup is completely smooth.
+You will likely have to do this in a couple of batches, depending on the size of your blender (never fill your blender past the maximum fill line).
+Being careful to avoid hot steam escaping from the lid, blend on low and slowly increase the speed until the soup is completely smooth.
 (Alternatively, you can use an immersion blender and blend the soup directly in the pot.)